replab/replab/sphinx/development/doctests.rst

 - ``[a, b] = statement``, in which case several variables are captured and compared to the doctest data.

+These statements do not finish with a semicolumn.
 The expected output contains first the text written by the command to the standard output, if any, before the value of each of the variables, where the value of each variable is preceded by a ``varname =`` line.

 For example::
   >>> a = verbose_f()